boa-z/KaoYan/ky-english/writing/Writing.md

 You should write about 100 words on the ANSWER SHEET.
 Do not use your own name.
 Use "Li Ming" instead.
 (10 points)

+### 2021 S4 PA Answer v20241215

+Dear Jack,

+I'm writing this email to invite you to participate in an online meeting this Sunday.
+The meeting will be held via Zoom at 10 a.m. and will focus on discussing the software development competition.
+We would greatly appreciate your insights and contributions to the discussion.

+Regarding the software development competition, I personally believe that your expertise and experience would be valuable to the team.
+First of all, this competition requires an English essay, which is your strength.
+Secondly, your experience in software development will be beneficial to the team.
+In addition, if we win the competition, we will have the opportunity to participate in the national competition.
+Therefore, your participation is crucial to our success.

+I would appreciate it if you could take my recommendation into consideration and join us for the online meeting.

+Best regards,
+Li Ming

+参考分数: 9/10

 ## 2021 S4 PB

 48 Directions: